A Moka pot is a beloved coffee maker for many enthusiasts, known for brewing rich and flavorful espresso right on your stovetop.

 Over-tightening can damage the threads or cause warping of the metal, which could lead to a problematic disassembly later on.

-We’ll also share storage and maintenance tips to keep your beloved stovetop espresso maker in top shape for years.
+We’ll also share storage and maintenance tips to keep your beloved stovetop coffee maker in shape for years.

 This natural solution effectively removes built-up residue without being corrosive or damaging the coffee maker.